cosmiconfig/cosmiconfig/README.md

 All this searching can be short-circuited by passing `options.configPath` or a `--config` CLI argument to specify a file. cosmiconfig will read that file and try parsing it as JSON, YAML, or JS.

+## Caching

+As of v2, cosmiconfig uses a few caches to reduce the need for repetitious reading of the filesystem.
+Every new cosmiconfig instance (created with `cosmiconfig()`) has its own caches.

+To avoid or work around caching, you can
+- create separate instances of cosmiconfig, or
+- set `cache: false` in your options.
+- use the cache clearing methods documented below.

 ## API